User permission framework

 Organizing customer support via Virola

-Virola messenger can be used to provide personalized customer support.
-For this, your customers can download and install Virola client app and login with credentials you provide them.
+Virola messenger can be used to provide personalized customer support, to create and manage a community dedicated to your business or product, or even organize workshops and webinars.
+In all cases your customers will need to download and install Virola client app and login with credentials you provide them, or register their accounts on your server through the Virola app.

-From your side you can restrict customers from creating private and group chat rooms - this way they won't be able to find other users and communicate behind your back.
-But you can add them to group chat rooms where they can get news and communicate with other users in a moderated environment.
-You can also create private chat rooms with personal managers who will assist them.
+When organizing personalized support, you can restrict customers from creating private and group chat rooms - this way they won't be able to find other users and communicate behind your back.
+But you can add them either manually or automatically to restricted group chat rooms where they can get news, or create private or group chat rooms with personal managers who will assist them.

-It is very convenient if you want to provide premium customer service.
+Using permission framework is very convenient if you want to provide premium customer service in a number of different ways.

 Configuring read-only news channels

-When you need to create a communication channel to post company news, updates and other valuable information but would like to prevent users from posting there, you can apply common room-level permissions to that group chat room and prohibit users posting messages, attachments, etc. to the main chat thread.
+When you need to create a communication channel to post company news, updates, and other valuable information but would like to prevent users from posting there, you can apply common room-level permissions to that group chat room and prohibit posting messages, attachments, etc. to the main chat thread.

-However, it's good to keep messaging allowed in the discussion threads, this way your team members will be able to discuss the news and ask questions if any.
+However, when creating a news channel for your team, it's good to keep messaging allowed in the discussion threads.
+This way your team members will be able to discuss the news and ask questions if any.

 Example of room-level settings that convert the room to a news channel